BossNAS: Exploring Hybrid CNN-transformers with Block-wisely Self-supervised Neural Architecture Search: Appendix

 We train each block of the \textbf{BossNAS supernet} for 20 epochs including 1 linear warm-up epoch on ImageNet.
 For the relatively smaller CIFAR datasets, we extend it to 30 epochs.
 In each training step, we randomly sample 4 paths for the ensemble bootstrapping.
 Other hyperparameters for self-supervised training of the supernet follow closely to BYOL \cite{grill2020bootstrap}, we use the $\mathtt{LARS}$ optimizer \cite{you2017scaling} with a cosine decay learning rate schedule \cite{loshchilov2016sgdr}.
 The base learning rate is set to 4.8 for a total batchsize of 4096.

-For ImageNet retraining of \textbf{BossNet-T models}, we follow strictly the same with DeiT \cite{touvron2020deit} without further tuning, as we found it robust for both CNNs and transformers.
-More specifically, we use AdamW optimizer with $1 10^{-3}$ initial learning rate and cosine learning rate scheduler, for a total batch size of 1024.
-Weight decay is set to $0.05$.
+For ImageNet retraining of \textbf{BossNet-T models}, we follow similar with DeiT \cite{touvron2020deit}, as we found it robust for both CNNs and transformers.
+More specifically, we use AdamW optimizer with 1e-3 initial learning rate and cosine learning rate scheduler, for a total batch size of 1024.
+Weight decay is set to 0.05.
+We use model EMA with decay rate 0.99996 following \cite{yuan2021t2t}.
 Please refer to DeiT \cite{touvron2020deit} for more details on data-augmentation and regularization.

 For ImageNet retraining of \textbf{BossNet-M models}, we follow closely to EfficientNet \cite{Tan2019EfficientNetRM}.
 We use batchsize 4096, RMSprop optimizer with momentum 0.9 and initial learning rate of 0.256 which decays by 0.97 every 2.4 epochs.
-Please refer to EfficientNet \cite{Tan2019EfficientNetRM} for more details of other settings.
+Please refer to EfficientNet \cite{Tan2019EfficientNetRM} for more details of other settings.\\[5pt] \textbf{Re-implementation of other NAS methods on HyTra.}